Index 2022

 Media landscape

 Genuine freedom of expression does exist in Lebanese media, but in reality the sector is controlled by a handful of individuals directly affiliated with political parties or belonging to local dynasties.
-The most influential television networks are LBCI, Al Jadeed and MTV, belonging, respectively, to the Daher-Saad, Khayat and Murr families.
-Al Manar is the official Hezbollah television network.
+The most influential TV channels are LBCI, Al Jadeed and MTV, owned, respectively, by the Daher-Saad, Khayat and Murr families.
+Al Manar is Hezbollah’s official TV channel.

 Political context